AMERICANO: Argument Generation with Discourse-driven Decomposition and Agent Interaction: Argument Refinement Module

 \subsection{Human Evaluation Results}

 The human evaluation results are shown in Table~\ref{tab:human_result}.
 As the evaluation of appropriateness, informativeness and overall quality are ranking-based, we convert the ranks into scores determined by subtracting its position in the ranking from the total number of candidates, with higher scores indicating better quality.
+Given that there are four models evaluated, the scores range from 1 (indicating the lowest rank) to 4 (indicating the highest rank).
 We also present the percentage of times the result is considered the top one for each aspect.

 First, $\text{Ours}_\text{w/o Refine}$'s results are ranked higher on all aspects compared with E2E and PlanCoT.
-This demonstrates that breaking down the E2E generation helps to maintain high-quality of discourse components, ultimately leading to improved quality of final arguments.
+This demonstrates that breaking down the E2E generation helps to maintain high-quality discourse components, ultimately leading to improved quality of final arguments.
 Second, the better content richness of our decomposed generation indicates that our model can produce outputs with more informative talking points to support the claim.
 This can be attributed to the reasoning generation action's ability to revise reasoning and make it stronger.
 Third, our discourse-driven sequential actions are more effective at improving the results compared with PlanCoT's content-based plans, making them better suited for argument generation.

-By incorporating the refinement module to further reinforce the generation process, the results exhibit substantial improvements across all aspects.
-Our manual inspection reveals that, on the one hand, the refinement module can reorganize argument content and reform the draft to achieve a better discourse structure, increasing the readability and coherence of the argument.
+By incorporating the refinement module to further reinforce the generation process, the results exhibit substantial improvements across all aspects except for validity.
+Our manual inspection by checking model outputs reveals that, on the one hand, the refinement module can reorganize argument content and reform the draft to achieve a better discourse structure, increasing the readability and coherence of the argument.
 On the other hand, during the refinement process, the model tends to add more detailed examples to support the claim, enhancing content richness and overall persuasion.